Virtual memorial for John Thompson includes coaches, former players and Barack Obama

 “Coach represented an invincible Black America because he was an invincible Black man,” Thompson said.
 “And we all needed a father or an extra father because even the fathers in our life were beaten down.
 He gave even the brothers on the block something better for which to hope.
 That is why they responded when Coach called.”

 Georgetown’s program is now led by Patrick Ewing, one of Thompson’s standout players.
-Ewing described Thompson as “a proud Black man” and someone whom he, when he was younger, would strive to emulate.
+Ewing described Thompson as “a proud Black man” and someone whom he would strive to emulate when he was younger.
 After learning of Thompson’s death, Ewing said, “I felt like I had lost a father.”

 Other former players, including Dikembe Mutombo and Alonzo Mourning, spoke about Thompson, as did recent graduates of the program who weren’t coached by Thompson but still felt the impact of his 27 years at the school.